RAF Llandwrog

-Royal Air Force Llandwrog or, more simply, RAF Llandwrog is a former Royal Air Force station located at Llandwrog, southwest of Caernarfon, Gwynedd, Wales.
-The site opened in January 1941 as a RAF Bomber Command airfield for training gunners, radio operators and navigators and closed after the end of the Second World War in 1945.
+Royal Air Force Llandwrog, or more simply RAF Llandwrog, is a former Royal Air Force station located near the village and in the community of Llandwrog, situated 3.5 miles southwest of Caernarfon, Gwynedd, Wales.

+The site opened in July 1941 as a RAF Flying Training Command airfield for training gunners, radio operators and navigators, but closed for flying in June 1945.
+Between 1946 and 1956 RAF Llandwrog was part of Operation Dismal and Operation Sandcastle, and it was home to a maintenance unit, No. 277 MU.
 It reopened in 1969 and remains in civil operation today as Caernarfon Airport.